kim-minh/Jewel-Match/README.md

       "/opt/homebrew/include",
       "/opt/homebrew/lib"

-Finally, run build task in the directory of the cloned repo.
+Finally, **Run Build Task** in the directory of the cloned repo.

 ## Design Idea

 ### Game state:

-1. Initialize game's resources (textures, sounds)
+1. Initialize game's resources (texture, audio, ... )
-- If initialized unsuccessfully, quit program.
+- If unable to initialize, quit program and display error in **Terminal**.
 -  Move to state 2.
 2. Start screen
   - Board is initialized with random tiles that does not have any existing matches.
 Board is not drawn yet.